Worship Arts

 Northwestern's worship arts major will equip you to plan and lead worship, as well as inspire and empower others.
 It's flexible enough for you to pair it with another major, minor or collection of courses that interests you—such as music, art, youth ministry, communications, theatre or theology—allowing you to use your gifts for God's glory.

 Your courses will explore the theology and story of worship; foundational classes in the music of the church and the history of Christianity; and practical courses covering music fundamentals and worship technology.
-The program is capped by a practicum in worship arts.
+The program is capped by an internship in worship arts.

 Outcomes